Research Ventures in Social Science WorkshopBackResources

-Academic Champions, Cross disciplinary, Event report and The University of Glasgow
+Event Report, Research Commercialisation and The University of Glasgow

 Previous feedback from Social Science PhDs and Early Career Researchers suggest they don’t feel prepared or supported to be enterprising in their research and make their academic interests and skills transferrable into the private sector.

 We worked with entrepreneurial training consultants at Skillfluence to create a two-day workshop aimed to equip Social Science PhDs and Early Career Researchers to be more enterprising in their research impacts and encourage them to recognise their business transferrable skills and build new capabilities.

 Thirty-six participants from nine Universities attended the workshop, which delivered a first of its kind cross-institution programme for social sciences in Scotland.
 Throughout the two days, participants learnt key tools and steps to build a start-up, and resources /support structures available in the Scottish entrepreneurial eco-system.

 Socially driven businesses from across Scotland spoke about their opportunities and challenges as entrepreneurs in a Q&A discussion.
 The event culminated with each group pitching their mock-company idea to an expert panel, with awards for best presentation and most viable company.

 Feedback for the workshop was very positive, with 81% of participants giving the programme an overall score of very good+.

 An example of participant feedback is the following: